nmino1984/Drones.Exercise/README.md

+# Drones Exercise

-# Drones Exercise.
-Application created using .NET Technologies with EntityFramework Core, besides SQL Server as Database.
+## Application created using .NET Technologies with EntityFramework Core, besides SQL Server as Database.

 Introduction to the Exercise: